bndtools/bnd/maven/README.md

 This README, and the READMEs in the individual Bnd Maven Plugin folders, represent the capabilities and features of the Bnd Maven Plugins in the branch containing the READMEs.
-So for the `master` branch, this will be the [latest development SNAPSHOT build](#using-the-latest-development-snapshot-build-of-the-bnd-maven-plugins).
+So for the `main` branch, this will be the [latest development SNAPSHOT build](#using-the-latest-development-snapshot-build-of-the-bnd-maven-plugins).
 See the appropriate Git tag for the README for the
 Bnd Maven Plugin version you are using.